Machine Learning and Industry

 “The words 'artificial intelligence’ are used by many, and managers need to be intelligent about machine learning and informed about the information systems that make machine learning possible.”

 This course provides an overview of software, frameworks and systems used for implementing data science solutions, as well as a technically sound review of key concepts in data engineering.
 Receive an introduction to key data science algorithms, data structures, databases and information systems, and learn how to select appropriate information technology for batch, interactive and stream processing environments.
+The course also provides a technically sound review of key concepts in data engineering.

 Module 1: Technology Management